vvjn/NetalignMeasures.jl/README.md

 Network alignment measures including S3, DS3, WEC, DWEC, as well as node similarities for network alignment including GDV similarity, degree similarity, etc.
+Also includes types for dynamic networks and functions for alignments

 ## Installation